antaresproject/docs/docs/core_modules/widgets.md

 # Widgets

+Widgets is package designed for presenting data in Antares grid system.
+Each module can produce every type of data as response.
+Widgets module allows to group those data to separated cells of grid and displays to end-user as folded and ordered web page.
+Every cell is a single widget which is able to define their own behaviours such as allow to resize or change position.
+Every widget may be collected into group of widgets.
+This group is still treated as single widget.

+Umożliwia

 This component is used to operate widgets presented in the application.
 More information about the implementation of widgets can be found [here](../services/widget.md).
 Configuration file connected with the component is placed in the location:

 ```php